codex-router/codex.jenkins/README.md

    - Ensure the CLI is installed and in PATH
    - Check the "Codex CLI Path" configuration (global or job-level)
    - Use the job-level "Test Codex CLI" button to verify node accessibility
+   - **Note**: If you need to download the CLI automatically, configure the "Codex CLI Download URL" (optional)

 2. **Timeout errors**
    - Increase the timeout value for complex analyses